Skip to main content

 • humor

-• “I'm sorry, but the Hunter's March is some sort of unfunny joke - 2 boss areas, surrounded heavily by terrain designed to kill you ASAP, and you get no reward for that nor do you get a save point after that?”
+• “I'm sorry but the Hunter's March is some sort of unfunny joke - two boss areas, heavily surrounded by terrain designed to kill you quickly, with no reward or save point afterward.”

 • stability